 Jake Porway is a machine learning and technology enthusiast who loves nothing more than seeing good values in data.
 He is the founder and executive director of DataKind, an organization that brings together leading data scientists with high impact social organizations to better collect, analyze, and visualize data in the service of humanity.
 Jake was most recently the data scientist in the New York Times R&D lab and remains an active member of the data science community, bringing his technical experience from his past work with groups like NASA, DARPA, Google, and Bell Labs to bear on the social sector.
 Jake’s work has been featured in leading academic journals and conferences (PAMI, ICCV), the Guardian, the Stanford Social Innovation Review, and...
 Read More.

-Rachel is a Data Scientist for Silicon Valley Data Science with a focus in Statistics and Communication.
-She has worked for American Express and TiVo and held the roles of Sr. Statistical Analyst and Analytics Product Manager.
+Rachel is currently a Data Scientist for Silicon Valley Data Science with a focus in Statistics and Communication.
+In the past, she has worked for companies like American Express and TiVo holding roles of Sr. Statistical Analyst and Analytics Product Manager.
 In her career, she has applied statistical techniques such as Statistical Process Control, Hierarchical and K-means Clustering, Principal Components, Logistic and Linear Regression, and Survival Analysis.
 At American Express, she used generalized additive models to optimize ROI for varying marketing campaigns.
 While at TiVo, she worked on projects benchmarking models for Ad Click Thru Rates, improving their Recommender system, analyzing patterns of user behavior, and building a monitoring system for measuring software responsiveness and detecting regressions.
-Rachel has a Master’s degree in Statistics, and a Bachelor’s in...
+She has a Master’s degree in Statistics...
 Read More.